-Mobility/Recovery class is 60 minutes dedicated to helping our students improve the quality of their movement in terms of more fluently controlling their ranges of motion.
-Regularly improving upon joint range of motion and proficient movement capacity, promotes faster recovery times and helps to troubleshoot chronic, unresolved orthopedic pain.
+Mobility & Recovery class is dedicated to helping our students improve the quality of their movement in terms of more fluently controlling their ranges of motion.
+We believe that regularly improving upon joint range of motion and proficient movement capacity promotes faster recovery times and helps to troubleshoot chronic, unresolved orthopedic pain.

 Breath work is foundational to all the training we do at Oak Park.
-Our standalone breath classes explore a variety of breath techniques with a focus on restorative breath work.
+Our breath classes explore a variety of breath techniques with a focus on restorative breath work.
 Classes are 60 minutes long during which participants are taken on a guided journey set to uplifting music.
 Breath Class is open to members and non-members.
 There are no pre-requisites for attending breath class.

 Oak Park youth program offers private training and group classes that are both fun and diverse for kids 5-17 years.
 We teach kids how to properly run, jump, push, pull and squat in a variety of ways.
 Students practice proper movement patterns through body weight exercises, lifting weights, and develop conditioning through running, rowing and jumping rope.
 We break down and slow down movements first to practice, then add intensity when appropriate.
 We play games and use teamwork exercises to facilitate connection and allow students work at their own level to build confidence and autonomy.